Introduction

 WantedBy=multi-user.target

-change yourrpiaddress and, if necessary, --port 80 for an accessible port.
+for an accessible port.
 You now need to define the broker address and authentification as well as Bokeh paramters as environmental variables:

 >> sudo systemctl edit home_on_bokeh.service